 - Reports based on different attribution models

 An attribution model is the rule, or set of rules, that determines how credit for conversions is assigned to steps on conversion paths.
-Click the link below to learn more about the Attribution Modeling Tool: Attribution Modeling Tool
+Click the link below to learn more about Attribution Modeling: Attribution Modeling

-The Attribution Modeling Tool offers five models for assigning value to the keywords, ad groups, and campaigns that lead to conversions.
+Attribution Modeling offers five models for assigning value to the keywords, ad groups, and campaigns that lead to conversions.

 Most advertisers measure the success of their online advertising on a "last click" basis.
 This means they give all credit for a conversion to the last-clicked keyword.
 But the path to a conversion is complex.
 On that path, customers can interact with many different AdWords ads.
 Giving the last click full credit for a conversion results in missed opportunities to influence customers earlier on their path to conversion.